mrinaalr/CaseNoesis/README.md

 **No installation required.** Visit the live deployment:
 - **Live Application**: [https://web-production-13a2.up.railway.app](https://web-production-13a2.up.railway.app)

-The live version includes all features and 47 processed cases.
-Perfect for quick testing and demonstrations.
+The live version includes all features and 95 processed cases.
+Created for quick testing and demonstrations.

 ### Option 2: Local Setup (Works Out of the Box)